Tale of two Kansas counties

 The wind farm was blocked by a grass-roots initiative in 2019.
 Those opposed to the wind farm had forced a protest petition that required unanimous approval by the Reno County Commission.
 When one commissioner voted no, the project was halted; the first wind farm to be rejected in Kansas during the previous decade.

 NextEra Energy appealed this decision through a number of legal moves.
 Eventually the Kansas Court of Appeals upheld the protest petition and vote of the county commission to halt the wind farm.
-In the meantime, the Reno County Planning Commission had continued to review issues for a potential wind farm near Pretty Prairie in southern Reno County.
+In the meantime, the Reno County Planning Commission had continued to review issues for potential wind turbines in unzoned portions of the county.

 In a surprising move, the Reno County Commission approved wind-turbine zoning regulations in January 2022 that had been sent forward from the planning commission in December 2020.
-The key provision is a 2000-foot setback from homes.
+A new countywide overlay zone for wind farms will be applied to those areas not otherwise zoned.
+The key provision is a 2000-foot turbine setback from homes.
 Additional provisions deal with setbacks for roads, property lines, airports, and wildlife refuges.
 Shadow flicker and noise are also addressed in the approved regulations.
 The zoning requirements adopted by the Reno County Commission are much like those that NextEra Energy had agreed to follow.

 Harvey County